Yubico/webauthn-sign-kem-extensions/README.md

   and immediately decrypt a ciphertext downloaded from the user's account.
   The RP does not know which ciphertext is to be decrypted before the user is identified, and thus cannot diversify the key derivation parameters by ciphertext or even by user.
-  The RP would have to use the same key agreement keypair for _all_ key agreements performed, and could not feasibly replace this key.
+  The RP would have to use the same KEM keypair for _all_ key derivations, and could not feasibly replace this key.
-  The encryption could not be done on the client side, since the RP's shared key agreement private key would enable any user to decrypt any other user's ciphertexts.
+  The encryption could not be done on the client side, since the RP's shared KEM private key would enable any user to decrypt any other user's ciphertexts.
   Thus it would be better for that RP to use server-side access control instead.

-In conclusion: the RP almost certainly needs to identify the user before performing a signing or key agreement operation, by the nature of these operations.
+In conclusion: the RP almost certainly needs to identify the user before performing a signing or KEM operation, by the nature of these operations.
 Thus the restriction to non-empty `allowCredentials` is unlikely to impose any additional restriction in practice,